-Minette Batters, NFU President, and GWCT's Peter Thompson spot birds in the driving rain during 2019's Big Farmland Bird Count.
+Above: Minette Batters, NFU President, and GWCT's Peter Thompson spot birds in the driving rain during 2019's Big Farmland Bird Count

-The annual count, run by the Game & Wildlife Conservation Trust (GWCT) and sponsored by the NFU, is scheduled for 5 – 14 February 2021.
+The annual count, run by the Game & Wildlife Conservation Trust (GWCT) and sponsored by the NFU, runs until 21 February 2021.
+Follow the steps below to find out how to take part.

 “With 71% of Britain’s countryside looked after by farmers, land managers and gamekeepers, they are crucial to ensuring the survival of cherished bird species like skylarks, yellowhammers, corn buntings and wild grey partridges,” says Dr Roger Draycott, organiser and head of advisory services at the GWCT.